 As a manager, it has never been enough to be technically adept.
 You have to excel at soft skills as well.
 Soft skills are the personality traits, attitudes, habits, and behaviors you display when working with others.
 While good soft skills are also important for employees, they are critical for managers - and for those who want to be managers.
 Here are the ten most important soft skills managers need to master.

 Top Soft Skills For Managers

-- Mental Agility: When hiring, I always look for the candidate who is one step ahead of me in the interview because that person will be the same way when hired.
+When hiring, look for the candidate who is one step ahead of me in the interview because that person will be the same way when hired.
 These people catch on quick.
 They understand business in general and their industry in particular.
 They are critical thinkers and problem solvers.